 Notes*To make an apple sauce, peel, core and chop 3 apples.
 Put them in a pot with a cup of water and simmer (covered) until soft and falling apart.
 Once the apples are cooked, puree them with a hand blender.
 You can make a bigger batch and freeze spare portions for another use.

-**If you don’t care about avoiding gluten, you can skip chia / flax egg and use wheat flour instead.
-I used 1½ cups / 185 g wholemeal (wholewheat) flour to replace cornflour / cornstarch, buckwheat and rice flours.
-I recommend sifting the flour (after you’ve measured it out).
-You will end up with chunkier bits of flour left on the sieve – don’t throw them out – put them back into the cake mix.
+**If you don’t care about avoiding gluten, skip ground chia / flax seeds and use 1½ cups / 185 g wholemeal (wholewheat) flour instead.
+Once you siften the flour, you will end up with chunkier bits of flour left on the sieve – don’t throw them out – put them back into the cake mix.
 The point of sifting is not to eliminate these, but to aerate the flour to make the cake lighter.